 An act relating to CalWORKs.
+Vote required: 27

 This bill would require counties to consider an expanded definition of income for purposes of calculating total monthly household income for CalWORKS Permanent Homeless Assistance (HA) Program eligibility.
 The California Department of Social Services (CDSS) would be required to collect statewide data regarding HA and convene a statewide stakeholder advisory group.